DennisJose28/DennisJose28.github.io/README.md

 - tomato paste

 ### *How to cook Caldereta?*
-1. Simmer beef in water with bay leaves until tender.
-Strain beef and reserve broth.
-(2.5hours)
+1. Simmer the goat meat for 2 hours until tender.
-2. Sauté potato and carrot in oil until golden brown.
-Strain and set aside.
-(10mins)
-3.
+2. Fry the meat in cooking oil.
+Add onions and sauté until tender.
+3. Pour in tomato sauce and meat.
+Add red and green peppers and a bay leaf.
+Cover and simmer until meat is tender.
+4. Blend in the liver spread and Cheese cubes.
+Cook for 5 minutes.
+5. Serve and enjoy your Caldereta.